Andrea Mara is a crime novelist from Dublin, Ireland, where she lives with her husband and three young children.

 That’s the official bio – here’s the background:

 In a departure from blogging and freelance writing, in 2016 I turned to murder, mystery and suspense, and my first novel The Other Side of the Wall was published by Poolbeg Press on June 6th 2017.

 The book was partly inspired by the very regular night-time wakings of my youngest child, though I’m glad to say – unlike my main character – I never saw a body in the pond next door.
-Here’s a flavour of what the book is about:

-While I was deep into the process of writing the book, and wondering if I could do it, I got a lovely confidence boost in the form of an email telling me my short story Into The Forest won first place at the BookersCorner.co.uk September/ October short story competition.
+While I was deep into the process of writing my first book, and wondering if I could do it, I got a lovely confidence boost in the form of an email telling me my short story Into The Forest won first place at the BookersCorner.co.uk September/ October short story competition.
 If you’d like to read it, click here: Into The Forest

 The same story was a finalist in the Colm Toibín International Short Story Competition as part of the 2016 Wexford Literary Festival.